merigalstyan/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis:

-For this analysis several **csv** files were provided to clean and organize into readable, useful employee data.
+For this analysis, several **CSV** files were provided to clean and organize into readable, valuable employee data.
 The company's original objective was to find the number of current employees soon to be retired.

 ### Purpose:

-This analysis was conducted to determine the number of retiring employees per title and to identify employees who are eligible to participate in a mentorship program.
-The number of retiring employees per title will help understand all the vacant positions that the company will be having.
+This analysis was conducted to determine the number of retiring employees per title and identify eligible employees to participate in a mentorship program.
+The number of retiring employees per title will help understand all the vacant positions the company will have.

 ## Results

-Several **csv** files were provided but each file had different data.
-Thus, the initial part of this analysis included identifying all the primary and foreign keys included in these files.
-A significant amount of filtering was required in order to get to the result data.
+Several **CSV** files were provided, but each file had different data.
+Thus, the initial part of this analysis included identifying all the primary and foreign keys in these files.
+A significant amount of filtering was required to get to the result data.

-The first part of the analysis was to identify the number of retiring employees.
-However, since some employees were assigned several titles over time due to promotions, it was requiried to retrieve the number of retiring employees with their most recent title.
+The first part of the analysis was identifying the number of retiring employees.
+However, since some employees were assigned several titles over time due to promotions, it was required to retrieve the number of retiring employees with their most recent titles.

 ### Retiring Employees

-Two out of the provided ***csv*** files contained the information needed for the analysis: **Employees.csv** and **Titles.csv**.
+Two of the provided ***CSV*** files contained the information needed for the analysis: **Employees.csv** and **Titles.csv**.
 Joining these tables on their primary keys resulted in the table containing all the data for the analysis.
-In addition, since only employees born between 1952 and 1955 were important for this analysis, their birth dates were filtered.
+In addition, since only employees born between 1952 and 1955 were needed for this analysis, their birth dates were filtered.

-***NOTE:*** Aliases were used to make the code more readable, clean and short.
+***NOTE:*** Aliases were used to make the code more readable, clean, and short.

-By selecting the essential columns and using the **LEFT JOIN** function, ***Retirement Titles*** table was created:
+By selecting the essential columns and using the **LEFT JOIN** function, the  ***Retirement Titles*** table was created:

 <img width="486" alt="Screen Shot 2022-10-11 at 8 54 15 PM" src="https://user-images.githubusercontent.com/111609994/195246276-bfd16f4f-e855-4228-b462-7987f9bc74d0.png">